Last Updated: 10/22/2020

 Many of the first-reported COVID-19 deaths in the U.S. have been traced to a nursing home in Seattle, Washington.

 Children appear to be at less of a risk.
 One study from the China Center for Disease Control and Prevention (CCDC) found that just 2% of coronavirus cases affected children under 18 years old, and of those, only around 3% developed a severe case of COVID-19.2

 Coronavirus infection symptoms typically appear 2-14 days after exposure to coronavirus and include:

 COVID-19 may also bring persistent pain or pressure in the chest and a bluish discoloration in the lips or face.

 More severe cases can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.

-The mortality rate for COVID-19 has been estimated at nearly 4%, though that number may exaggerate the lethality of the disease, as not all cases of infection are reported.3
+The mortality rate for COVID-19 has been estimated at around 3.3%, though that number may exaggerate the lethality of the disease, as not all cases of infection are reported.3

 Some people who have tested positive for the coronavirus have shown only mild symptoms or no symptoms at all.